Backpack Rain Covers: The “Love-Hate” Guide to Keeping Your Gear Dry

 Rain cover color is one of those choices that feels cosmetic until you are out in the elements.
 There are two camps, and they have genuinely different use cases.

 Bright colors (orange, yellow, neon green) are the right choice for most hikers.
-During hunting season, a bright cover prevents you from being mistaken for wildlife.
+During hunting season, a bright cover significantly reduces the risk of being mistaken for wildlife, providing a crucial margin of safety.
 In an emergency, it is something a search-and-rescue team can spot from the air.
 In heavy fog, it keeps you visible to mountain bikers sharing the trail.

 Earth tones (green, brown, black) serve a specific niche.
 They are best for wildlife photographers, stealth campers, and anyone doing multi-day trips where standing out is not the goal.